Royal tours of Saint Lucia: 21st century

-The Duke of York visited in February 2004 to mark the island's 25th anniversary of independence.
+Prince Andrew, Duke of York visited in February 2004 to mark the island's 25th anniversary of independence.
 On 21 February, the Duke attended a National Youth Rally at Beausejar Cricket Ground, a Reception on board HMS Monmouth, Castries, and visited Ciceron School.
 He laid a wreath at the Commonwealth War Graves Cemetery, and later attended the Independence Gala Performance at Mindoo Phillip Park.
 On 22 February, the Duke attended the Independence Day Parade, and later visited the National Skills Development Centre, la Place Carenage, and the National Exhibition at Castries.

-The Prince of Wales and The Duchess of Cornwall visited Saint Lucia in March 2008.
+Charles and Camilla, the Prince of Wales and the Duchess of Cornwall, visited Saint Lucia in March 2008.
 They arrived on 7 March and were received by the Governor-General Dame Pearlette Louisy, and later visited the Fond Doux Estate.
 The Prince visited Rabot Estate, Hotel Chocolat, held a meeting on sustainable eco-tourism, and later launched the National Youth Mentoring Programme and Chamber of Commerce's Young Business Trust at the Prime Minister's residence.
 The Prince and the Duchess later attended a reception hosted by the Governor-General at Government House.

-The Earl and Countess of Wessex visited in 2012 to commemorate the Queen's Diamond Jubilee.
+Edward and Sophie, the Earl and Countess of Wessex, visited in 2012 to commemorate the Queen's Diamond Jubilee.
 The couple arrived on 21 February, and later opened Le Pavilion Museum for the Diamond Jubilee, and afterwards attended a reception at Government House.
 On 22 February, the Earl and Countess attended the Independence Day Parade and celebrations at the Sab, Vigie, and later attended a youth performance and cultural display to celebrate the Queen's Diamond Jubilee at the Sandals Grande St. Lucian Spa and Beech Resort, Pigeon Island Causeway.
 The couple later attended a reception for young people who have achieved the Gold Standard in The Duke of Edinburgh's Award, and later visited the Headquarters of the St. John Association of Saint Lucia, George V Park, Castries, where the Countess launched the new website.
-The couple afterwards visited St. Lucia School of Music, Tapion, Castries, and attended a Recital, and attended the St. Lucia Independence Day Reception hosted by the Prime Minister Kenny D. Anthony.
+The couple afterwards visited St. Lucia School of Music, Tapion, Castries, and attended a Recital, and attended the St. Lucia Independence Day Reception hosted by the prime minister.
+In his speech welcoming the royal couple, Prime Minister Kenny D. Anthony said: